igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

   nested test class will be executed before each test in that class but after the `@BeforeEach` methods from the parent test class.

-In my opinion, writing tests in the BDD style improves the code's overall readability and makes the tests' purpose and flow clearer.
+I think, writing tests in the BDD style improves the code's overall readability and makes the tests' purpose and flow clearer.
 In addition, it provides an excellent opportunity for code reuse.

 Previously, with JUnit 4, I used the **methodName_stateUnderTest_expectedBehavior** convention for naming test methods,